-Our new white paper, At the crossroads: The need for a digital rebalance, explores our relationship with technology at work and offers a compelling case for developing effective digital wellbeing strategies.
+Our new white paper explores our relationship with technology at work and offers a compelling case for developing effective digital wellbeing strategies.

 Over recent years, digital technology has become embedded in our social fabric, and so disruptive is it that few areas of our lives remain untouched.
 It offers us a wealth of information, removes communication barriers and enables swift transmission of information, but it’s also addictive.
 The speed at which new technologies are introduced means research into their impact generally only occurs once they’re already established.
 In the case of digital technology, the emerging research is telling us that its impact isn’t entirely benign.